p-org/peasy-ide-vscode/Docs/docs/trace-visualizer/feature_search_bar.md

 </style>

 <div align="center">
-  <h2>Search Bar</h2>
+  <h2>Trace Filtering</h2>
 </div>

-Now let's move on with the search bar filtering capabilities!
+Now let's move on with the search filtering capabilities!

 <a id="fields-filtering"></a>
 **Filtering by Fields**